 - Trump's presidency is reshaping business at his properties.
 "Trump-owned hotels and clubs have long made money by holding galas and other special events.
 Now, their clientele is changing.
 Trump’s properties are attracting new customers who want something from him or his government."
 But, David A. Fahrenthold, Amy Brittain, and Matea Gold report that "they’re losing the kind of customers the business was originally built on: nonpolitical groups who just wanted to rent a room."
 (Washington Post)

 - President Trump's "voter fraud" commission can't quit using private email, despite questionable legality.
 "President Donald Trump’s voter fraud commission came under fire earlier this month when a lawsuit and media reports revealed that the commissioners were using private emails to conduct public business.
+Look for commercial roofing services phoenix az for roofing and maintenance services.
 Commission co-chair Kris Kobach confirmed this week that most of them continue to do so."
 This, despite the fact that, as Jessica Huseman reports, "experts say the commission’s email practices do not appear to comport with federal law."
 (ProPublica)

 - Congress goes to court to keep correspondence with federal agencies secret.
 In a legal filing on Friday, the U.S House General Counsel argued congressional correspondence with federal agencies are exempt from disclosure under the Freedom of Information Act.
 (POLITICO) Our take?
 If Congress wants to further reform the FOIA statute to include this category of public records, they should do so, not attempt to create new interpretations through the courts that enable public business to be hidden from the public.